TonyNguyenK1/IBM-Data-Analyst/stock-data-visualization/README.md

      - **Historical Revenue**: Shows revenue trends for the same period.

 3. **Function Highlight**:
-   - `make_graph`: Creates interactive or static visualizations based on libraries like Plotly or Matplotlib.
+   - `make_graph_matplotlib`: Creates interactive or static visualizations based on libraries like Plotly or Matplotlib.

 ## Requirements